usfslk/KotScotch/README.md

  ### 5 -  Apply finishing touches

-We set the state to loading to false after the function to tell RN that it's now time to load our `render()` method by adding an **if statement**:
+We set the state to loading to false after the function to tell RN that it's now time to load our `render()` method by adding an **if statement**.

       render() {
         if (this.state.loading) {